mwc360/mwc360.github.io/_posts/2026-02-20-Infer-Schema-In-Production.md

 Is the answer to remove the `option("inferSchema", "true")` line?
 No, because Spark will otherwise read nearly all data types in a CSV as strings.
 So we still need to know the schema and apply it in an efficient way, especially if this is a job that we want to put into production.

-While some other types like JSON support a `option("sampleRatio", "0.1")` type of parameter to same files, this option is not available for CSV files, and regardess, you will get much better performance by following other techniques.
+While some other types like JSON support a `option("sampleRatio", "0.1")` type of parameter to same files, this option is not available for CSV files, and regardless, you will get much better performance by following other techniques.

 ### Option 1: Sample and define an static Struct in your source code
-While you could read the entire CSV into memory as part of your dev process, call `df.schema`, and then throw the Struct into your source code, this could takes hours on a massive CSV dataset.
+While you could read the entire CSV into memory as part of your dev process, call `df.schema`, and then throw the Struct into your source code, this could take hours on a massive CSV dataset.
 As a fast alternative, you could read the first N rows of the raw text file, write the output to storage, and then sample that:

 ```python
 sample_lines = spark.read.text("Files/contoso_100m/sales.csv").limit(1000)